AdrianSkar/cv/README.md

 ![Adrian Skar](images/adskar-black.svg)

 Hi!
-I’m a self-taught web dev-developer with more than 10 years of experience working remotely both with companies and individual clients looking forward to learn and work with new languages and teams.
+I’m a self-taught web developer with more than 10 years of experience working remotely both with companies and individual clients looking forward to learn and work with new languages and teams.

 HTML - CSS - JS - GIT - SQL